-Legendary music photographer Tommy Sheehan has been taking pictures of rock, pop, and rap's great and good for more than 40 years.
-This month he has his first book out, Aim High: Paul Weller in Photographs 1978—2015.
+Legendary music photographer Tommy Sheehan has been taking pictures of rock, pop and rap's great and good for over 40 years.
+This month he has his first book out, Aim High: Paul Weller in Photographs 1978 - 2015.
 Here, he tells John Doran the stories behind ten of his iconic shots.

 A couple of months down the line, a publisher approached me and asked, "Out of all of the artists you've shot, who could you do a book of?"
-And "ding!"—that's when the lightbulb went off.
-I texted Paul saying, "Hello mate, Tommy here…" And bless him, he came back within fifteen minutes: "How can I help?"
+And "ding!" – that's when the lightbulb went off.
+I texted Paul saying, "Hello mate, Tommy here…" And bless him, he came back within 15 minutes: "How can I help?"
 He's that kind of bloke.
 He wrote the preface for the book, saying how he likes working with [this] mature lensman.

-I'm coming up for the fortieth anniversary of when I first worked with him.
-You're not best mates with the people you shoot—you have a professional relationship and hopefully a mutual respect.
+I'm coming up for the 40th anniversary of when I first worked with him.
+You're not best mates with the people you shoot – you have a professional relationship and hopefully a mutual respect.
 I wouldn't want to be the sort of person who was always getting on the nerves of musicians, trying to hang out with them and all that.
 Don't get me wrong, I'm friends with him in the same way I'm friends with you.
-Actually, he's just like you, John—except the big difference is, he's written a load of brilliant songs.
+Actually, he's just like you, John – except the big difference is, he's written a load of brilliant songs.

-It was February of 1982, and we went to America to do Ozzy for the Melody Maker.
+It was February of 1982 and we went to America to do Ozzy for the Melody Maker.
 He'd just bitten the head off the bat, so I think Jonesey [former editor, Allan Jones] thought it would be a good story.
 Sadly, it was just one month before his guitarist Randy Rhoads died in that bizarre flying accident on the same tour.
-We met Ozzy in the bar of this hotel at about eleven in the morning.
-He was supposed to be off the juice, but he was ordering these large brandies and leaving them next to Jonesey on the table, so if Sharon walked in she wouldn't realize he was drinking.
+We met Ozzy in the bar of this hotel at about 11:00.
+He was supposed to be off the juice, but he was ordering these large brandies and leaving them next to Jonesey on the table, so if Sharon walked in she wouldn't realise he was drinking.

 What can you say to Mick Jagger, who's been shot a million times?
 I said, "You're probably new to this, Mick, but don't worry, you'll be fine with me."
 He was wearing a poncho, so we did some shots and then that came off, and he was wearing a coat, so we did some shots and then that came off, and then he had a shirt on, so we did some shots with that, and then that came off, and then he had a vest on, so we did some shots with that.

-I'd seen the Jam supporting the Clash at the Rainbow, a show that had its own problems.
+I'd seen the Jam supporting The Clash at The Rainbow, a show that had its own problems.
 All of the punks were tearing up the iron-sided cinema seats and lobbing them over into the pit, and I got coshed on the head with one.
 Someone like Weller doesn't want a fuss made of him.
 A lot of journalists, to a certain degree, want to put words in the artist's mouths.
-Photographers often want to make the artist do something stupid that will haunt them until their dying day.
-It's not my endeavor to do that or to have the picture itself end up on an art gallery wall.
+Photographers often want to make the artist do something stupid that will haunt them 'til their dying day.
+It's not my endeavour to do that or to have the picture itself end up on an art gallery wall.
 What I want is to capture who that person is at a specific moment in time.